Ninesideddevelopment/Pynums/README.md

     hello world

-Enums can also be created like this, allowing for a set amount of arguments:
+Enums can also be created like this, allowing for more specific arguments:

     from Pynums import Enum